Monday, February 23rd, 2009 | Author: KristenM |

-She sat across the table from me enviously eying my salad.
+She sat across the table from me enviously eyeing my salad.
 “I’d really love some vegetables right now,” she said.
 We started talking about her diet — the typical diet of the typical American.

 I told her that 60-80% of the diet of traditional people groups isn’t cooked.
 “Oh,” she interrupted, “I bet I don’t cook 60% of the food I eat.”